robinrukhaya/robindemo/README.md

 # robindemo
-This is my first Git Reposery
+This is my first Git Repository
 <br>
 Author- Robin